 - Add the chopped mozzarella, chopped Parmesan, green onions, cherry tomatoes, black olives (halved if you want), artichoke hearts, and pepperoncinis to the bowl.

-- Add the balsamic vinegar, olive oil, Italian seasoning, and garlic cloves to a blender and blend until smooth.
+- Add the balsamic vinegar, olive oil, Italian seasoning, garlic cloves, and salt and pepper to a blender and blend until smooth.
 Or use could add the ingredients to a bowl and use an immersion blender.
 Or you could mince the garlic finely and add it to a bowl, add the balsamic vinegar and Italian seasoning, then slowly drizzle the olive oil in while whisking (so that it emulsifies.)

 - Drizzle the dressing over the salad and toss to combine.